rwblokzijl/Msc-thesis-EuroToken/thesis.md

 of money.
 This is the concept that any 2 individual units of the currency have to be essentially interchangeable.
 This means that there cannot be any difference in value or risk based on the source of money.
-When building on a trust based, hyper-sharded system like TrustChain, by default, the risk attached to any money received is dependent on the trust you have in the sender of the money.
+When building on a trust based, by default, the risk attached to any money received is dependent on the trust you have in the sender of the money.
 As such there needs to be a mechanism that reduces the transaction risk to a negligible level.

 ## Political requirements for a future of money